gaearon/overreacted.io/src/pages/march-2020-endorsements/index.md

 # Referenda
 These are mostly dumb but might as well write them down.

-## Village of Hoffman Estats, Referendum Question 2
+## Village of Hoffman Estates, Referendum Question 2
 "Shall the Village of Hoffman Estates encourage the State of Illinois to appoint judges based on merit?"

 Sure, why not.

 Endorsement: Yes
-## Village of Hoffman Estats, Referendum Question 3
+## Village of Hoffman Estates, Referendum Question 3
 "Shall the Village of Hoffman Estates encourage the development of entertainment venues within the Village of Hoffman Estates' Economic Development Area?"

 Again, sure, why not.
 Development is good.

 Endorsement: yes
-## Village of Hoffman Estats, Referendum Question 1
+## Village of Hoffman Estates, Referendum Question 1
 Shall the Village of Hoffman Estates encourage the creation of a full interchange at Beverly Road and the I-90 Jane Addams Memorial Tollway?

 No, highways are bad and this particular one is literally 1 mile from an interchange.
 People can drive on a 45 mph road for 2 more minutes to get on the highway.